 Monday morning I had an email that said we could come see Nellie between 2-5 PM.
 When we got there, the Shelter worker let Nellie out of her cage.
 She

-Nellie is a smart, submissive with people but feisty with Jackson and Sophie, energetic and sweet girl, estimated at about 8 months old at adoption (our vet gave her an April 9 birthday on Nellie's records).
+A very energetic and sweet girl, she was estimated at about 8 months old at adoption (our vet gave her an April 9 birthday on Nellie's records).
 She looks to be Lab and Border Collie or Sheltie, and is Border Collie sized (weighed 29 pounds when we took her to